 My eldest 2 were dummy babies.
 They took to it easily once I made the decision to offer it to them but with number 3, she just wouldn’t have a bar of it.
 On the few occasions that I tried to tempt her with it, she just spat it out and gagged.
 This suited me perfectly as I secretly wanted to put my settling techniques to the test and see if I could get by without it.

 I have well and truly sat on the fence each time and debated on whether or not I wanted them to have it.
-After weighing up the pros and cons, I eventually succumbed to the 6 week ‘alertness’ with my first two.
+After weighing up the pros and cons, I eventually succumbed to the 6-week ‘alertness’ with my first 2.
 I just felt it was time to start offering the dummy as a soother in place of my boob.
 I wish I had more time to be attached by the breast but the reality is – I don’t!

 What the experts say

 The dummy can be an incredibly useful tool if used correctly.
-Not only does it help to comfort and soothe your baby, it can be a great settling tool.
-By offering the dummy at sleep times, it will reduce your little ones’ dependancy on you or the breast for falling back asleep.
-As they get older, they will be able to put it back in themselves and resettle back off to sleep unassisted.
+Not only does it help to comfort and soothe your baby, but it can also be a great settling tool.
+By offering the dummy at sleep times, it will reduce your little one’s dependency on you or the breast for falling back asleep.
+As they get older, they will be able to put it back in themselves and resettle back off to sleep, unassisted.

 When can I introduce one?

-A lot of parents generally find themselves introducing the dummy around the 6 week mark.
-This is when there is a new alertness which can make it harder to settle your little one for sleep.
+A lot of parents generally find themselves introducing the dummy at around the 6-week mark.
+This is when there is a new alertness that can make it harder to settle your little one for sleep.

 Whilst popping a dummy in can be a really easy way to pacify your baby, ensure this isn’t replacing feeds as a result.
 Between 0-6 weeks, your baby should be leading with regards to feeding, so you will need to look for signs that they have been well fed.
-Signs may include: your breast has completely softened, they are relaxed and content or there has been no more than 3-4 hours between feeds.
+Signs may include: your breast has completely softened, your baby is relaxed and content or there has been no more than 3-4 hours between feeds.